Saint-Maclou Church, Rouen copyright French Moments

 The Lantern Tower

-The lantern tower surmounted by a 19th century spire is in accordance with the Norman tradition of having a lantern tower at the crossing of the transept between the nave and the choir.
+The lantern tower, surmounted by a 19th-century spire, is in accordance with the Norman tradition of having one at the crossing of the transept between the nave and the choir.

 Spire of Saint Maclou copyright French Moments